TYSABRI Indication and

 - Your chance of getting PML increases if you have been exposed to JCV, the virus that causes PML.
 Your doctor may do a blood test to check if you have been exposed to JCV.

 If you have been exposed to JCV, your chance of getting PML increases even more if:

 - – You have received TYSABRI for a long time, especially longer than 2 years.

 - – You have received certain medicines that can weaken your immune system before you start receiving TYSABRI.

 Your risk of PML is greatest if you have all 3 risk factors listed above.
 If you haven't been exposed to JCV, you could still be at risk of getting PML due to the possibility of a false negative result or future exposure to JCV.
-Because of this risk, you may want to be retested every 6 months.
+Because of this risk, you may want to be retested periodically.
 Your doctor should discuss the risks and benefits of TYSABRI treatment with you before you decide to take TYSABRI.

 - If you take TYSABRI, it is important to call your doctor right away if you have any new or worsening medical problems (such as a new or sudden change in your thinking, eyesight, balance, or strength or other problems) that have lasted over several days.
 Tell all of your doctors that you are getting treatment with TYSABRI.